 Type Hierarchy

-Type hierarchy defines what data types are supported by Python.
-Data types define the different type of data that can be created in Python.
+Type hierarchy defines what data types are supported by Python, i.e different type of data that can be created and stored in Python.

-Before that lets have a look at one of the most important concept, In this course we will see many data types like int, float, dictionary, None etc, many constructs like Operators (’+’, ’*’), functions, Classes etc. But one thing is common, i.e they are all objects (instance of classes).
+Before that lets have a look at one of the most important concept of objects in python.
+In this course we will see many data types, operators like int, float, dictionary, None, (’+’, ’*’), functions, Classes etc. But one thing is common, i.e they are all objects (instance of classes) in python.
 That means they all have a memory address.

 def fun(a):